LBIK10202U Molecular Plant-Microbe Interactions

 Content

 This course provides an overview of the biology of host-microbe interactions at the molecular level, with a specific focus on pathogenic microorganisms.
-In addition to lectures and research article-driven learning, the course includes a series of simple experiments to provide hands-on experience, illustrates how the plant immune system works, and lays the foundation for understanding how plants stay free of disease.
+In addition to lectures and research article-driven learning, the course includes a series of simple experiments to provide hands-on experience and illustrate how the plant immune system works, and thus lay the foundation for understanding how plants stay free of disease.

 Plant diseases caused by pathogenic microorganisms are among the most important factors affecting quality and yield of crop plants – causing typically up to 20% losses.

-An understanding the biology of plant microbe and microbe-microbe interactions gives an insight and inspiration for sustainable approaches for plant protection (UN development goal (UNDG) 2 and 17).
+An understanding the biology of plant-microbe and microbe-microbe interactions gives an insight and inspiration for sustainable approaches for plant protection (UN development goals (UNDG) 2 and 17).

 The rapid development of biotechnology in plant and microbial science is leading to enhanced knowledge of the physiology and molecular biology of plants, and of the crosstalk between microorganisms and plants both as individual organisms and as microbiomes – in combination: the holobiome.
-Disease resistance is the consequence of successful activation of plant’s immune system.
-Biological control of plant diseases is based on the exploitation of microbe-microbe-plant interactions to suppress disease.
+Disease resistance is the consequence of successful activation of the plant’s immune system.
+Biological control of plant diseases is for instance based on the exploitation of microbe-microbe interactions to suppress disease.

 This course addresses several UN development goals by providing knowledge which can be used to improve agricultural efficiency (UNDG 2 and 13 by using microbiomes to improved resilience to abiotic stress) and product quality (UNDG 3 by, e.g., reducing mycotoxin contamination).